TobitSoftware/chayns-components/src/react-chayns-sharingbar/README.md

 ## Usage of the SharingBar ##

-At least one of the components has to be imported:
+Import the component:

 ```jsx harmony
 import { SharingBar } from 'chayns-components';
 ```

-You can use the SharingBar like this:
+You can then use the SharingBar like this:

 ```jsx harmony
 <SharingBar/>